 - In the Description, we can find the link back to Functionize application and a table with the details of the execution.

 - The Fix Version we have define in Functionize side, if any

 - The Test Plan we have chosen to associate in the Functionize side, if any

 If you scroll down you will see two Test Executions (associated with the Tests we linked in the Functionize side).

-If we press the Test Execution details icon and choose from the drop down entries, Execution Details, we are taken to the Execution Details where we can see the details of that specific execution, namely the two entries that correspond to the execution results in the Functionize side.
+If we press the Test Execution details icon, we are taken to the Execution Details where we can see the details of that specific execution, namely the two entries that correspond to the execution results in the Functionize side.